 Federal grant funds awarded on the federal year (October 1 – September 30).
 Funds not obligated during the grant period usually remain available as carryover in the subsequent 12-month period; the District will always plan to spend to the best of its ability all current grant funds within the year for which the funds were initially appropriated.
 Any funds not obligated within the period of availability or not liquidated within the appropriate timeframe are said to lapse and must be returned to the awarding agency 2 CFR § 200.343(d).

 Check your terms and conditions outlined in your grant documentation to see whether a no cost extension is allowable and what the process is to request the extension.
-For example, ---- When funding agencies allow extensions prior to the project’s end date .
-However, a request to extend the end date must be made in writing to the funding agency at least 10 days before the grant ends.
-The no-cost extension does not provide additional funding, but allows the project director to complete project activities using the balance of unspent grant funds.

-The Program Director will seek written prior approval from the federal agency when the extension will not be contrary to federal statute, regulation or grant conditions and when:
+Initiate a one-time extension of the period of performance by up to 12 months unless one or more of the conditions outlined in paragraphs (d)(2)(i) through (iii) of this section apply.
+For one-time extensions, the recipient must notify the Federal awarding agency in writing with the supporting reasons and revised period of performance at least 10 calendar days before the end of the period of performance specified in the Federal award.

-• The terms and conditions of the Federal award prohibit the extension;
+This one-time extension may not be exercised merely for the purpose of using unobligated balances.
+Extensions require explicit prior Federal awarding agency approval when:

-• The extension requires additional Federal funds; or
+(i) The terms and conditions of the Federal award prohibit the extension.

-• The extension involves any change in the approved objectives or scope of the project
+(ii) The extension requires additional Federal funds.

-2 CFR 200.308(d)(2).
+(iii) The extension involves any change in the approved objectives or scope of the project.

+Carry forward unobligated balances to subsequent periods of performance.
 If a grant/categorical extension is needed, and allowable by the awarding agency, the program manager prepares a written request including all the required information to the awarding agency.

 The request is reviewed and approved by the authorized officials and Business Office shall be copied.